 JOISBER: Those numbers are too low because they are manipulated.
-More than 50% of Venezuelans are not on a formal employment (an institution or enterprise).
-You just can’t survive being somebody’s employee, taking in mind you need at least 5 times the minimal wage to maintain a 4 persons family.
+More than 50% of Venezuelans are not on formal employment (an institution or enterprise).
+You just can’t survive being somebody’s employee, taking in mind you need at least 5 times the minimum wage to maintain a 4 person family.
 Actually is better do something else than being in a job a whole day for just a dollar.

-Any venezuelan prefers to work informally (mostly in commerce).
+Any Venezuelan prefers to work informally (mostly in commerce).
 Even if you’re a professional like me, there’s no office paying enough to sustain your home.
-Government holds some social welfare, but you must be close to socialist thoughts (or pretend to be) to get it.
+The government holds some social welfare, but you must be close to socialist thoughts (or pretend to be) to get it.

 Only 8% of the population eats 3 times a day.
 In many families adults skip one or two meals to let the children have it.
 Every day is more common seeing people searching in garbage bags for food.